SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/lists.md

 `dest` should be `{-40, -10, -50}`

-In order to do this, we need to,
+To do this, we need to,

 1. Count the number of required (negative) values in the array `src`
 2. Create an array `dest` of that size